 Weather information during the monitoring period was acquired from the local weather service.
-Temperatures were in the mid-40s degree Fahrenheit; and winds were light and variable, generally between 0 to 5 miles per hour.
+Temperatures were in the low-80s during daytime readings and mid-70s during nighttime readings (degrees Fahrenheit); and winds were light and variable, generally between 0 to 3 miles per hour.
 There was no precipitation during the noise level monitoring.
 These conditions satisfy the meteorological requirement for the measurement of ambient noise.
 Information on Noise Fundamentals and general noise-level monitoring procedures are included in Appendix C.